mozilla/ActiveData/docs/compare_JSONPath.md

         "bicycle":{"color":"red","price":19.95}
     }}

-This is badly designed data: There is no upper limit on the property names because they are being used to encode the inventory category (eg `book`, `bycycle`).
+This is badly designed data: There is no upper limit on the property names because they are being used to encode the inventory category (eg `book`, `bicycle`).
 Putting data values in property names is similar to using positional arguments: The values are placed at a numbered position, and the numbered position relates to an implicit named type.
-For example, the `book` type is position-encoded, but we can do the same for other properties:
+For example, the `book` type is position-encoded.
+At an extreme, we can do that for all properties:

     {"store":{
         "book": {